mjd95/site/content/about.md

 # About

-I'm a software engineer at the UK games company [Improbable](https://improbable.io/).
+I'm a London-based software engineer at the UK games company [Improbable](https://improbable.io/).
 I spend most of my time working on our backend infrastructure.
-My main focus is on monitoring performance and gameplay metrics, making heavy use of a [Prometheus](https://prometheus.io/) and [Thanos](https://github.com/improbable-eng/thanos).
+I've got a fair amount of experience in infrastructure and application monitoring, particularly [Prometheus](https://prometheus.io/) and [Thanos](https://github.com/improbable-eng/thanos).
+More recently, I've been working on infrastructure scheduling and automation as we slowly build out our own Kubernetes provider focussed on games.

-I generally enjoy playing around with technology.
-Outside of my day job, I spend most of my computer time on machine learning.
-I also have a soft spot for implementing retro video games in OpenGL.
-I don't have a favourite programming language, but if I did it would be Rust.
+I generally enjoy learning about and playing around with technology.
+I'm trying to [blog](/posts) regularly about academic papers.
+Code-wise, I'm spending a lot of time with OpenGL right now, but I haven't decided if it's a game or an engine yet.

 Before becoming a software engineer I worked as an academic mathematician.
 My research was in number theory, you can find some more details about what I worked on [here](/research).

 When I'm not at a computer, I like to console myself by taking part in endurance sports.
-I haven't decided if I'm a runner or a triathlete yet, but I definitely get a kick out of both.
-I'm a member of [Wimbledon Windmilers](https://windmilers.org.uk) and [Clapham Chasers](https://www.claphamchasers.co.uk/), [competing](https://thepowerof10.info/athletes/profile.aspx?athleteid=771959) for the former.
+My background is in [running](https://thepowerof10.info/athletes/profile.aspx?athleteid=771959) but I'm increasingly enjoying long-course triathlon and hope one day to qualify for Kona.
+I'm a member of both [Wimbledon Windmilers](https://windmilers.org.uk) and [Clapham Chasers](https://www.claphamchasers.co.uk/). 我也花很多时间学习中文.

 You can find me online at [GitHub](https://github.com/mjd95), [LinkedIn](https://www.linkedin.com/in/martin-dickson-0a7257150/), [Strava](https://www.strava.com/athletes/4981840), and some other places where I keep an even more reticent presence.